gamblevore/jeebox/README.md

 # About

+Jeebox tries to fulfil the goal of describing everything.

     You can %describe (anything, in: Jeebox)

-Jeebox tries to fulfil the goal of describing everything.
-Especially:

 * Code : Build a programming language using Jeebox, or anything with code-like syntax (databases).
 * Save-files : For just about anything.